Softala-MLOPS/Supercomputing-review/Notebook reviews.md

 # Part 1
 [Link to part 1](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_1.ipynb)

-## Summary
-- Defining concepts being used and the terminology behind every important concept
-- Tells the meaning behind the documentation
-- Explained why Python was chosen as the coding language
-- Explaining the use of JupyterLab
-- Explaining the use of Pydantic
-- Explaining the use of YAML
-- Docker setup

 ## What works
 Huang:
 - Defining concepts at the start clearly (Allas, Mycsc account etc.)